 |Study Period||Start date||Census date||WW date||End date|

-- estimate financial returns from prospective alternative voyages of a ship and determine the most suitable option.
+- Calculate financial returns from prospective alternative voyages to support decision-making within a shipping company

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|